BionicApe/UE4ThirdPartyExample/README.md

 Copile:

-1 Go to "./Plugins/BAAwsSdk/Source/ThirdParty/BAAwsSdkLibrary" and open ExampleLibrary.sln for Vsiual Studio or Xcode project (not tested)
+1 Go to "./Plugins/BAAwsSdk/Source/ThirdParty/BAAwsSdkLibrary" and open ExampleLibrary.sln for Vsiual Studio or Xcode project (not tested).

-2 Build the solution ExampleLibrary
+2 Build the solution ExampleLibrary.

 3 Open Project "ThirdPartyExample.uproject" and/or generate visual studio/xcode project files.